 - Illumination appliances at home

 Home heating & cooling are major energy users.
 It is easy to reduce energy consumption by realizing that the energy requirements are -as a first approximation- proportional to the temperature difference between the home and the outside.
 So by reducing this temperature difference (reduce inside temperature in the winter, increase it during the summer), the energy needs can be reduced notably.
-It is also very helpful to reduce the heat losses during the winter and to reduce the incoming (solar) irradiation during the summer.
-These are simple measures, which everybody can take, which reduce the energy-wasting and reduce costs for the individual consumer.
+It is also beneficial to reduce the heat losses during the winter and reduce the incoming (solar) irradiation during the summer.
+These are simple measures, which everybody can take, which lessen the energy-wasting and reduce costs for the individual consumer.